 This enzyme, in our liver and stomach, has been reported to effectively detoxify about one drink each hour.
 When people drink more than one alcoholic drink per hour, alcohol cannot be metabolized efficiently.
 As a result, toxic by-products build up, causing the symptoms of hangover such as headache, fatigue, nausea, dehydration, and sensitivity to light etc.

-By providing an additional supply of alcohol dehydrogenase cofactor to the liver when drinking exceeds one drink per hour, the metabolism of alcohol can carry on, preventing a build up of toxic by-products and the subsequent development of hangover symptoms.
+By providing an additional supply of alcohol dehydrogenase cofactor to the liver when drinking exceeds one drink per hour, the metabolism of alcohol can carry on and may reduce the build up of toxic by-products and the subsequent development of hangover symptoms.
 The more efficient metabolism of alcohol will also serve to protect the liver from the damaging effects of alcohol metabolism.

 Some people have genetically lower levels of ADH enzymes, including women and some ethnic groups.
 This causes a faster build up of toxic by-products when drinking alcohol, and possibly, more severe hangover symptoms.